-Over the years, AHEA has hosted national conferences at various times, and recently Dr. Doris Badir, a distinguished AHEA member, served a four-year term as president of the International Federation for Home Economics.
+In past years, AHEA hosted national conferences at various times, and at one time Dr. Doris Badir, who was a distinguished AHEA member, served a four-year term as president of the International Federation for Home Economics.

 Note: These files have been compressed for uploading to the website.
 Clearer copies are available but are very large.
 If you need a clearer version, please contact firstname.lastname@example.org